 LLB Requirements

-If you want to undertake a Bachelor of Laws from an institution like Regenesys Law School, you must satisfy the following criteria:
+If you want to undertake an LLB – Bachelor of Laws from an institution like Regenesys Law School, you must satisfy the following criteria:Ā

-• Completion of Matric with a Bachelor pass or an equivalent NQF level 4 qualification.
+- Completion of Matric with a Bachelor’s pass or an equivalent NQF level 4 qualification.

-• Applicants over 23 without a Bachelor’s degree must have at least three years of relevant work experience, a schooling leaving certificate (Grade 12 or O levels), completion of other short courses, and pass English.
+- Applicants over 23 without a Bachelor’s degree must have at least three years of relevant work experience, a school-leaving certificate (Grade 12 or O levels), completion of other short programmes, and pass English.

 Career Opportunities For BA Law and LLB Graduates

 You can access career opportunities across diverse sectors after completing the programme, be it a BA in Law or a Bachelor of Laws.
-This is because, through both these programmes, you will be equipped with knowledge and skills that open doors to various rewarding career paths.
-Here, we have classified the job roles you can attain from these programmes, focusing on the difference between BA Law vs LLB:
+Both these programmes will equip you with the knowledge and skills that open doors to various rewarding career paths.
+Here, we have classified the job roles you can attain from these programmes, focusing on the BA Law vs LLB:

-Since the BA in Law programme blends legal knowledge with a broad understanding of humanities and social sciences, the graduates can pursue the following job roles:
+Since the BA in Law programme blends legal knowledge with a broad understanding of humanities and social sciences, the graduates can pursue the following job roles:Ā

 Designed to provide thorough legal education and practical skills, the Bachelor of Laws equips graduates for LLB jobs like the following: